‘She was supermom’ Brother, best friend remember Duluth mom who died trying to save daughter’s life

 According to Patricia and James, Sarah was robbed a few days before Labor Day and her purse and phone were stolen.

-A few minutes after texting Sarah, the principal returned to talk to Patricia.
+A few minutes after texting Sarah, an administrator returned to talk to Patricia.

 “She said, ‘We had a teacher pass, and I said 'OK, what do you need me to do?
 Do you need me to watch their class?'
 And she said, ‘No, it was Sarah.’
 And that broke everything.”